-We’re not going to lie – most people have a tough first time installing their SUP fin.
+We’re not going to lie – most people have a tough first time installing their paddle board fins.
 That’s why we’re going to give you a simple step-by-step guide (for inflatables and hard paddle boards) so you will have no problems securing your fin.

 In addition to fin installation, we explain the 3 different ways to position your fin on a hard paddle board.
 Find out which fin position suits your paddling style below.